reactjs/ko.react.dev/content/docs/hooks-faq.md

 }
 ```

 This is a rather convoluted pattern but it shows that you can do this escape hatch optimization if you need it.
-It's more bearable if you extract it to a custom Hook:
+It's more bearable if you extract it to a custom Hook.

 ```js{4,16}
 function Form() {